 Take a trip to the land of the gods

 Mt.
-Kirishima is in a stunning volcanic mountain range spanning Kagoshima and Miyazaki Prefectures and is a major part of the Kirishima-Kinkowan National Park .
+Kirishima is in a stunning volcanic mountain range spanning Kagoshima and Miyazaki Prefectures and is a major part of the Kirishima area of Kirishima-Kinkowan National Park .
 You can explore the many peaks and lakes connected to the Japanese creation myth and find your spiritual side deep in the mountains.

 How to Get There

 Mt.
-Kirishima is most easily accessed by car.
+Kirishima is most easily accessed by rental car or local bus services.

-Due to the lack of regular public transportation to most of the hiking trails, it's highly recommended to rent a car.
-From both Kirishima Onsen and Kirishima Shrine, it takes one to two hours to reach the mountain by car.
-From Kagoshima, it will take two-plus hours.
+Public transport is available, but renting a car is recommended.
+From both Kirishima Onsen and Kirishima Shrine, it takes around 30 minutes by car to reach the main trailhead of Mt.
+Kirishima.
+From Kagoshima, it will take about two hours.
 It is also possible to reach Mt.
 Kirishima from neighboring Miyazaki Prefecture.

 Quick Facts